Knicks vs. Spurs odds, prediction: 2026 NBA Finals picks, Game 1 best bets from proven model

 How to make Knicks vs. Spurs picks

-After simulating each possession of Knicks vs. Spurs 10,000 times, the model also says one side of the spread hits more than 50% of simulations.
+After simulating each possession of Knicks vs. Spurs 10,000 times, the model also says one side of the spread is the better value.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Knicks vs. Spurs, and which side of the spread hits more than 50% of the time?
+So who wins Knicks vs. Spurs, and which side of the spread is the better value?
 Visit SportsLine now to see which side of the Knicks vs. Spurs spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.